Semi-parametric inference based on adaptively collected data

 \section{Introduction}

 A canonical problem in semi-parametric statistics is to estimate a low-dimensional parameter in the presence of a high-dimensional or non-parametric nuisance component.
-A standard goal is to obtain estimators that are both $\sqrt{\numobs}$-consistent and asymptotically normal; in this case, it is straightforward to design asymptotically valid confidence intervals and hypothesis tests.
-There is now a rich literature on this topic (e.g.,~\cite{bickel1982adaptive,bickel1993efficient,robinson1988root,andrews1994asymptotics,robins1995semiparametric,ai2003efficient,van2011targeted,chernozhukov2018double}), but the bulk of these findings typically involve datasets consisting of i.i.d. (or weakly dependent) samples, in which case standard asymptotic results such as the central limit theorem are in force.
+A standard goal is to obtain estimators that are both $\sqrt{\numobs}$-consistent and asymptotically normal; these properties streamline the task of designing asymptotically valid confidence intervals and hypothesis tests.
+There is now a rich literature on this topic (e.g.,~\cite{bickel1982adaptive,bickel1993efficient,robinson1988root,andrews1994asymptotics,robins1995semiparametric,ai2003efficient,van2011targeted,chernozhukov2018double}); however, the bulk of these findings involve datasets consisting of i.i.d. (or weakly dependent) samples, in which case standard asymptotic results such as the central limit theorem are in force.

 Of interest to us in this paper are settings in which such assumptions no longer hold.
-In particular, we consider a model that allows for the dataset to have been collected in an \emph{adaptive manner}, in which the distribution of the $(i+1)$-th data point is allowed to depend on the preceding $i$ samples.
+In particular, we consider a model that allows for the dataset to have been collected in an \emph{adaptive manner}; in particular, the distribution of the $(i+1)$-th data point is allowed to depend on the preceding $i$ samples.
 Such adaptively collected datasets arise in various applications, among them bandit experiments~\cite{lattimore2020bandit}, active learning~\cite{fontaine2021online}, time series modeling~\cite{box2015time}, adaptive stochastic approximation schemes~\cite{deshpande2018accurate,lai1982least}, and dynamic treatment schemes.

-The main contribution of this paper is to propose and analyze a family of estimators for which asymptotic normality holds even when the data has been collected in a way that allows for fairly general sequential dependence.
+The main contribution of this paper is to propose and analyze a family of estimators for which asymptotic normality holds even for a data collection model that allows for fairly general sequential dependence.
 We do so within the semi-parametric framework of generalized partial linear regression.
 In such models, a scalar response variable $\Response$ is linked to a covariate vector $\Regressor \in \real^{\TargetDim}$ and an auxiliary vector $\Nuisance \in \real^{\NuisanceDim}$ via the equation